robbyriverside/agencia/docs/agencia.md

 I wanted a more declarative approach where you can see the prompt and it's composition.
 There’s nothing better than Go templates for this purpose.
 We use a go-template that composes the prompt for the agent.
 Go templates are Turing complete, so we have all the power we need to compose the prompt.
-And if the template evaluates to blank, it skips the agent, allowing flow control.
+And if the template evaluates to blank, a prompt skips calling AI, allowing flow control.

 There are two primary template calls you can make inside a prompt:  Input and Get.
 Input is the